Which insect control devices will suit your restaurant and what factors should you consider?

 Get your staff onboard.

-Moisture and food, garbage and garden beds provide places for flies to feed and lay eggs.
+Moisture and food, garbage and garden beds all provide places for flies to feed and lay eggs.
 Flies will tend to linger where their basic needs are met.
 Few will stay in dry, clean areas.
-A continuous sanitation effort is needed to ensure flies buzz off.
+A continuous sanitation effort is needed to ensure flies do not hang around.

 It is essential that action is taken to prevent pests entering your space and conditions within the premises discourage them from staying.
 Before selecting insect control contraptions, you need to consider your environment.

 What’s right for you?
 Consider your restaurant environment.